PinkDexo/em-documentation/pages/10.store/01.installation/docs.md

 #### Configuration import

 By default, the commerce configuration is included in all packages.
-To import the configuration, run the drush command depending on the installation package you have used.
+To import the configuration, run drush command depending on the installation package you have used.

 If you have composer managed **Drupal** or **Thunder** site, run: